 You should have MySQL 5.6.20 or newer installed.
 It may work with older versions but we have not tested it.

 Create a database and a user with full permission to the database.
 Enter the connection string in the web.config then navigate to yoursiteroot/Setup/Default.aspx Your connection string will be something like this:

 If you get an error: Unable to connect to any of the specified MySQL hosts

 make sure your /etc/mysql/my.conf file does not have the "skip-networking" feature enabled.
 This is the default in some installations and disables tcp/ip connections.

 If you have any difficulties please post messages in the forums and I will try to respond as soon as possible.

-Additional GUI tools for MySQL are SQLYog and Aqua Data Studio
+Some GUI tools for MySQL are MySQL Workbench, SQLYog and Aqua Data Studio.